The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 - Negative financial impact

-- Damage to the reputation of the campus
+- Damage to the reputation of the campus or department

 - Potential for regulatory or legal action